VanessaSharma/pizza_js/README.md

 ## Support and contact details

-_If you have any questions or comments, feel free to contact Vanessa Palacios Sharma at vanelunasharma@gmail.com.
+_If you have any questions or comments, feel free to contact Vanessa Palacios Sharma at com.
 Thank you!_

 ## Technologies Used